 It’s not uncommon to find luxury condos, townhouses, and studio apartments throughout the neighborhood.
 In addition, there are several historic homes here and some triple-decker homes.
 While it’s a luxury neighborhood, it’s actually more affordable than many other Boston neighborhoods.

-Shopping, Dining, and Entertainment in Charlestown
+Shopping, Dining, and Entertainment in Charleston

 Some shopping options are found throughout the neighborhood, but residents will find more shopping in nearby communities.
 The same is true of dining with a few good options, such as Pier 6 and Brewer’s Fork.
 In addition, Charlestown is home to Monument Restaurant & Tavern, 99 Restaurants, The Warren Tavern, and Tangierino.
 More dining options can be found in neighboring communities.